 Now, Smooth It Out

 Use a smaller paring knife to cut away at some of these pineapple eyes that you don’t want to eat.
 Or, to eliminate them in a more uniform way, quickly determine the diagonal pattern of the eyes.
 You can eliminate a whole row of eyes by cutting V-shaped trenches around the pineapple, lifting the strips out of the fruit.
 Work your way around the pineapple making these ripple cuts.
 You’ll end up with a more decorative, spiral-cut, eye-free pineapple that’ll look gorgeous on a serving plate.

 After removing the eyes, quarter the pineapple with your large knife.
 Cut the pineapple in half down the middle.
 Then, cut each half of the pineapple in half to create four sections.
 At this point, you’ve exposed the tough inner part of the pineapple.
 Slice this core off each pineapple quarter.
 It’s all ready to use!

 If you prefer to use a tool for this entire process, you’ll find pineapple coring tools, such as a stainless-steel pineapple slicer and dicer.
 It quickly peels, cores, slices and dices the prickly fruit—eyes and all—while maximizing the amount of fruit you get from each pineapple.

 At this point, you’re ready to dice or cut the pineapple any way you’d like to use it in a recipe.
 Cut it in chunks to eat alone, slice it to use on a pineapple upside down cake or finely chop it up to use it in a pineapple smoothie or mango-and-pineapple sorbet.

-Watch the video below to see Williams Sonoma’s culinary director, Amanda Haas, demonstrate the our technique for the fastest, easiest way to break down a whole pineapple.
+Watch the video below for a demonstration of our technique for the fastest, easiest way to break down a whole pineapple.